ahsu1230/mathnavigatorSite/orion/README.md

 source .bash_profile
 ```

-And we can try this command to see if mysql works.
+And we can try this command to see if `mysql` works.
 ```
 mysql --version
 ```
-If no errors, our environment variables are setup correctly!
-We can start working with mysql.
+If there are no errors, our environment variables are setup correctly!
+We can start working with MySQL.

 Run this command:
 ```
 mysql --user=root --password
 ```
+This will prompt you to enter your password.
 The password is either nothing or the password that you entered before.
-If this worked, you should see a Welcome message and at the start of your command line, you should see:
+After you log in, you should see a Welcome message and at the start of your command line, you should see:
 ```
 mysql>
 ```